New Product Management Certificate

 Regular Session Schedule: Every Other Monday - 8:00-9:30pm ET

 Mark Your Calendar: 1/24, 2/7, 2/21, 3/14, 3/28, 4/11, 4/25

 - Learn the concepts, roles, and responsibilities of product and brand management

 - Study how strategy and business models work together to shape a business

-- Gain knowledge of planning, development, and marketing tools that work to differentiate a product
+- Gain knowledge of the tools that work to differentiate a product

 - Use a business simulation to understand how functional areas of a business tie together

 Kick-Off Session: Tuesday, Jan.
 18th - 8:45-9:30pm ET